 - Industrial Engineering and Business Information Systems

-Some courses you could take within this specialization:
+Some courses you could take within this specialisation:

 - Aerodynamics and Flight Dynamics